 As college umpires, we are all expected to be professional at all time – on and off the field.
-You are conversant in the requirements of leadership – the exercise of authority, handling mistakes, teamwork, and human nature.
+We are also expected to be knowledgeable of the requirements for leadership – the exercise of authority, handling mistakes, teamwork, and human nature.
 Let’s review these traits of leadership and how they relate to umpiring.

 Use your authority skillfully

-The umpires, especially the plate umpire, are the heart-beats of the game.
-We have almost unchallenged authority to manage the contest.
+Umpires, especially the plate umpire, are the heart-beats of the game.
+They have almost unchallenged authority to manage the contest.
 Players, coaches and spectators expect the umpire to use that authority.
 The game cannot start, rule violations are not penalized, the flow of the game is unmanaged without umpires.

 More frustrating than a poorly skilled umpire is one who is timid.
 “Make the call” can be heard at times.
 Sometimes it is people venting emotions.
 Other times it may be the justified protest of people looking for order, justice and the pleasure of watching skillful play.
 Certainly, any umpire can overreach his/her authority.
 But, to the degree authority is vested in the position, people expect and want that authority exercised.
 Do not abuse, but skillfully use, the authority vested in your office.